gianludam/gianludam.github.io/_pages/about.md

 As a scholar with broad training in humanities and politics, I am mainly interested in political institutions, individual behavior, and their interactions using the tools of modern economics.

-My non-academic interests include Military History (especially the American War of Independence, focusing on the British Army and British Politics, the Napoleonic Wars, the American Civil War, and the First World War), Roman History (especially late antiquity and Middle age, when Romans are improperly called Byzantines), and (to a lesser degree) the History of Science.
+My non-academic interests include the history of the War of American Independence, especially the British side, the Napoleonic Wars, the American Civil War, and the First World War, Roman History (especially late antiquity and Byzantines - wrong name, I know), and (to a lesser degree) the History of Science.
 Further, I am an avid reader and books collector and a supporter of Juventus Football Club.